Saturday, March 10, 2012

 2002: Stevie Wonder and Donny Osmond were among the performers at the opening ceremonies of the Paralympics in Salt Lake City, Utah.

-2004: The Miami Herald in Florida reported that the New York City Police Department was advising other cities on how to spy on rap stars and their ilk.
+2004: The newspaper The Miami Herald in Florida reported that the New York City Police Department was advising other cities on how to spy on rap stars and their ilk.
 The story recounted that the NYPD kept a file on Jay-Z, 50 Cent and Eminem and monitored their gang affiliations.
-That's the way to stop crime, and as Inside the Rock Era has chronicled, rap stars are nearly all criminals.
+That's the way to stop crime, and as Inside the Rock Era has chronicled, nearly all rap stars are criminals.

 2004: But they're not the only criminals.
-Jack White of the White Stripes plead guilty to assault and battery.
+On this date, Jack White of the White Stripes pleaded guilty to assault and battery in Detroit, Michigan.

 2007: Brad Delp, lead singer of Boston, committed suicide in Atkinson, New Hampshire.